rkimball/tinytcp/README.md

 ```
 This generates tinytcp.sln solution file.
 * The Windows build uses [WinPcap](http://www.winpcap.org/) that you will need to download and install before running.
-* To view the tinytcp testApp web page you will need to point a browser at the IPv4 address that testApp gets from DHCP.
+* To view the tinytcp test_app web page you will need to point a browser at the IPv4 address that test_app gets from DHCP.
 This is printed out when the app is run.
-You will also need to use a browser on a different computer that the one running testApp.
-When run, testApp will produce output like this
+You will also need to use a browser on a different computer that the one running test_app.
+When run, test_app will produce output like this
 ```
 sending discover
 discover sent